Truck & Bus Driver/Instructor

 How Much Do Truck & Bus Driver/Instructor Majors Make?

 Salaries According to BLS

 Truck and Bus Driver/Commercial Vehicle Operator and Instructor majors often go into careers where salaries can range from $36,920 to $45,570 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Truck & Bus Driver/Instructor

-Some careers associated with truck and bus driver/commercial vehicle operator and instructor require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+Some degrees associated with truck and bus driver/commercial vehicle operator and instructor may require an advanced degree, while others may not even require a bachelor’s in the field.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for truck and bus driver/commercial vehicle operator and instructor careers below.